["learn"]

 If the idea of a honey ginger syrup cocktail is right up your alley, may we please introduce you to the Penicillin cocktail?
 This zesty whiskey cocktail with its soothing notes of ginger and lemon will definitely warm you up from the inside out.
 It’s pretty much a cool version of the iconic Hot Toddy, and we’re here for this contemporary spin on the ultimate feel-better classic.

-Like it hot?
-11 Hot Christmas Cocktails for Holiday Indulgence
+Comfort drinks: Hot Christmas Cocktails for and Extra Festive Holiday (opens in new window)

 FREQUENTLY ASKED QUESTIONS

 Simple syrup makes a great addition to a variety of cocktails.
-We particularly love using honey syrup because it imparts an interesting depth of flavour to mixed drinks.
+We particularly love using honey syrup because it adds an interesting depth of flavour to mixed drinks.
 This is due to the regional varieties of floral notes in different types of honey.
-Find a great selection of honey syrup cocktails on The Mixer UK.

 Stay in the mix